cloudamqp/terraform-provider-cloudamqp/README.md

 Now the provider is installed in the terraform plugins folder and ready to be used.

+To update the dependencies, then run again.
+`go get -u`

 ### Example Usage: Deploying a First CloudAMQP RMQ server

 (See the examples.tf file in the repo.
 It has a bunny VPC example and a simple lemur example.)